 The dialog box for the McNemar test is completed as follows:

-After you have completed the dialog box, click the OK button to obtain the classification table with the relevant statistics.
+After you have completed the dialog box, click OK to obtain the classification table with the relevant statistics.

 The program displays the 2x2 classification table.